McK-Atk-222/Python-Restaurant-Order-System--21-/README.md

 # Python Restaurant Order System (21)

 ## Description
-Python skills to build out a program that allows customers to place orders with a takeout restaurant, and receive an itemized receipt. utilize from your coding experience, specifically Python, will be conditionals, loops, functions, and list comprehension.
-Data used in this Challenge will be stored in a dictionary and a list of dictionaries.
+A program that allows customers to place orders with a takeout restaurant, and receive an itemized receipt.
+Utilizes conditionals, loops, functions, and list comprehension in python.
+Data used stored in a dictionary and a list of dictionaries.

 ## Table of Contents
 - [Installation](#installation)